jaytohe/aerofnkeys/README.md

 Works by intercepting non-HID compliant usages raw and emulating the correct keycode presses.

 ## Notes

+- Compatible with the Chu Yuen Keyboard for the Gigabyte Aero 15 SB (Vendor ID: ID 1044, Product ID: 7A3B).
+- To check compatibility run `lsusb`, find your keyboard and compare the ID values with the ones stated above.
 - At the moment I've managed to get only the brightness keys to work on my system *(Fedora 34; Kernel 5.13.12; Gnome 40.4)*.
 I am investigating why the wifi and touchpad toggle keys are not working.

 - Make sure you have the kernel headers installed for the kernel version your PC is running.
 To see if already installed on Arch/Manjaro run `pacman -Q linux-headers`.